truenas/webui/CONTRIBUTING.md

 ## Tests

-We recommend that any new code that you add, you should also add unit tests for it.
+When adding new changes, try to add unit tests when and where possible.
 Covering is also reported on the PRs by the `codecov` bot.

 ## Raise a Pull Request